aweisser/osgi.mwa/readme.md

 In this project I study what it feels like building a really webapp out of finegrained modules with clear interfaces, high cohesion and low coupling.

 ## How to get there?
-1. :white_check_mark: Provide a simple basic project setup based on Maven and Gulp, where I'm able to very simply build my OSGi bundles and deploy them with all their depdendencies directly to a local OSGi runtime.
+1. :white_check_mark: (Branch `boilerplate`) Provide a simple basic project setup based on Maven and Gulp, where I'm able to very simply build my OSGi bundles and deploy them with all their depdendencies directly to a local OSGi runtime.
 1. Assemble a bundle that serves static web resources (index.html ...) with an embedded servlet container
 1. Provide a first simple dispatcher servlet to process http requests from the client
 1. Implement a simple URL-Mapping service that maps URLs to a specific controller